rigdenlab/SIMBAD/docs/install.rst

 .. warning::
    Please consider that other users might require access to this database.
 Thus, permission settings of the moved database might need to be adapted accordingly.

-If you do not have write permissions to the CCP4 installation or would prefer to keep a separate copy of the updated lattice parameter database, you can use the ``-latt_db`` flag with a path to your preferred location.
+If you do not have write permissions to the CCP4 installation directory or would prefer to keep a separate copy of the updated lattice database, you can use the ``-latt_db`` flag with a path to your preferred location.
 For example, your command could instead look like this:

 .. code-block:: bash